kaqa/SData-2.0/index.md

 # Welcome !

-This repository provides technical information on the version 2.0 of the standard.
+This repository provides technical information on the version 2.0, 1.1 and synchronization of the standard.

 SData is a web toolkit, promoting the development of REST-orientated
           services and their consumption.
 It consists of a small,